Theatre, Music, Arts & Dance Events in the Raleigh, Durham & Chapel Hil area

 Discover all live performances, music, dance, and art exhibitions happening today, this weeek or month across the Triangle, NC.

-Today | Saturday, May 9, 2026
+Saturday, May 23, 2026

-theatreDurham Central Park · 501 Foster St, Durham, NC
+musicDurham Central Park · 501 Foster St, Durham, NC

-Live Music Nights at Sacred Grounds Coffeehouse
+Live Music at Sacred Grounds Coffeehouse in Durham

 musicSacred Grounds Coffeehouse, Durham